STACK service specifications

 Tip

 In the definition of “Area of interest as Well Known Text” it is possible to apply as AOI the drawn polygon defined with the area filter.
-To do so, click on the Magic tool wizard :fontawesome-solid-magic: button in the left side of the "Area of interest expressed as Well-known text" box and select the option AOI from the list.
+To do so, click on the Magic tool wizard button in the left side of the "Area of interest expressed as Well-known text" box and select the option AOI from the list.
 The platform will automatically fill the parameter value with the rectangular bounding box taken from the current search area in WKT format.

 S-expression (optional)